devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-18-0/README.md

     release: monitoring
 ```

-It is a kubernetes monitoring tool and the name of the file to be monitored as monitoring in the given case.It describes the state of the prometheus.
+It is a Kubernetes monitoring tool and the name of the file to be monitored as monitoring in the given case.It describes the state of the prometheus.

 ### rawYaml